Olurinnre/LoRaGrow-Moisture-Monitor/README.md

 The device successfully monitored soil humidity and transmitted the data wirelessly over long distances.
 The system showed reliability and low power consumption, making it suitable for rural and large-scale agricultural applications.

+## 💡 Significance

+- Enables farmers to respond quickly to moisture and nutrient changes.
+- Improves water conservation and crop yield.
+- Wireless, easy to install and maintain.

 ## ✅ Conclusion

 This project demonstrates how LoRa communication and simple microcontrollers can be used effectively in precision agriculture.
 It offers a scalable, affordable, and easy-to-maintain solution for farmers.